 Beacher’s book examines human side of Canadian prime ministers

 J.D.M.
-Stewart’s first book, Being Prime Minister, originated from a lifetime of curiosity about the woman and men seated in Canada’s highest office, and the unearthing and weaving together of a treasure-trove of “amazing stories” by the author himself.
+Stewart’s first book, Being Prime Minister, grew out of a lifelong curiosity about the men and woman who have held Canada’s highest office and the wealth of “amazing stories” he unearthed through his research.

 Using vacation days away from the Bishop Strachan School where Stewart teaches American and Canadian history, it was while digging through decades of newspaper and magazine material at the National Archive that Stewart found his gold.

-The “day-in-the-life” stories were the most fascinating he said, offering not only a behind-the-scenes look at life as a PM, but a look at the more human side of the role as well.
+The “day-in-the-life” stories were the most fascinating, he said, offering a behind-the-scenes look at the human side of being a prime minister—an aspect that makes the book a fun and interesting read.

-One story, told by John Diefenbaker’s aide, Mike Deacey, recalls the PM’s 1958 visit to Northern Ireland when he was served an Irish coffee upon his morning arrival.
-“He was faking the drinking of his Irish coffee,” said Stewart, since unbeknownst to the Women’s Air Force who set up the food service, Diefenbaker was a teetotaller.
+One story, shared by John Diefenbaker’s aide Mike Deacey, recounts the PM’s 1958 visit to Northern Ireland.
+Upon his morning arrival, he was served an Irish coffee.
+“He was faking drinking it,” said Stewart, as the Women’s Air Force hosting the event didn’t realize Diefenbaker was a teetotaller.

 Stewart said the resilient PM raised the glass to his lips several times and that “he managed to use conversation to distract from the drinking of the coffee before someone could whisk it away.”

-Covering every aspect of life as a prime minister, beyond the celebrities they met and the pets they owned, Being Prime Minister has a mass appeal that provides fun facts and a memorable anecdotal history lesson that’s indeed a treasure.
+Covering aspects of life as a prime minister not often explored, Being Prime Minister has a mass appeal that provides fun facts and a memorable anecdotal history lesson that’s indeed a treasure.

 Stewart’s new book is available locally at Book City at 1950 Queen Street East.